 Adolescents: If Only Thinking

 This type of thinking can create an “in action” or even cripple us to move in the direction we want to go.
-It is good to reflect on the past and think about what we could have done differently but not to get stuck there.
-It is good to look to the future and wish for the castle on the point, as above, but not to get stuck on it to the point of inaction.
-As parents, when we teach kids to be fully present in our lives and be free from the past and the future.
-It allows us to be aware of where we want to go, where we’ve been but based on current reality what can I do now to move forward.
-It really transforms our thinking and leads to more happiness.
+I believe in looking to the future, but not to the point of inaction in the present.
+As parents, we teach kids to be fully present in their lives and be free from the past and the future.
+It allows us to be aware of where we want to go, where we’ve been but based on current reality, what can I do now to move forward.
+It transforms our thinking and leads to more happiness.

-My take on this is to seize those opportunities when kids say, “I wish . . . ” by helping them to see how the little steps today lead them to a peace by accepting that the path is the journey.
-Although the journey is challenging.
-The thoughts we have are the journey and lead us to the discoveries that we need to find today.
-As parents reading this, it is my hope that you will seize these opportunities to speak with your kids about letting go of the past and future in favor of fully experiencing the present.
+My take on this is to seize those opportunities when kids say, “I wish . . . ” by helping them to see how the little steps today lead them to a feeling of peace by accepting that the path is the journey.
+Although the journey is challenging, your thoughts are the journey and lead us to the discoveries that we need to find today.
+As parents reading this, I hope that you will seize these opportunities to speak with your kids about letting go of the past and future in favor of fully experiencing the present.

 Yours for better parenting.